enNCODER/textfacesdiscordbot/README.md

-“client.login(process.env.BOT\_TOKEN);//BOT\_TOKEN is the Client Secret” with “client.login('your-token-goes-here');“ at the bottom of bot.js (replace “your-token-goes-here” with your bot token but don’t get rid of the two ' at the beginning and end of the text.\
+“client.login(process.env.BOT\_TOKEN);//BOT\_TOKEN is the Client Secret” with “client.login('your-token-goes-here');“ at the bottom of bot.js (replace “your-token-goes-here” with your bot token but don’t get rid of the two ' symbols at the beginning and end of the text.\
 \
 This bot is currently being hosted with [Heroku](https://www.google.com/url?q=https://heroku.com&sa=D&ust=1597155937937000&usg=AOvVaw2FGMc8GJKrHXWzfQmk6Sa3).